jiaw1/DriveSense_Smart_Glove/test/README.md

+# Test dataset

-# Test dataset for machine learning model
+All datasets here are included in test dataset for machine learning model.

-- Consists of data from two users.
+- Consists of data from two users